lab4d-org/lab4d/docs/source/qa.rst

 Model training
 ---------------------------

+- How to change hyperparameters when using more videos (or video frames)?

+  - You want to increase the `minibatch_size` and number of gpus, which increases the number of rays per-batch.
+    The number of rays per-batch is computed as number of gpus x minibatch_size.
+    Also see the note `here <https://lab4d-org.github.io/lab4d/tutorials/multi_video_cat.html#training>`_.

 - Training on >50 videos might cause the following os error::

    [Errno 24] Too many open files